Bayesian BiLO: Bilevel Local Operator Learning for Efficient Uncertainty Quantification of Bayesian PDE Inverse Problems

-R.Z.Z and J.S.L thank Babak Shahbaba for the GPU resources.
+\bmhead{Acknowledgments} R.Z.Z and J.S.L thank Babak Shahbaba for the GPU resources.
+R.Z.Z. thanks the NVIDIA Academic Grant Program for the NVIDIA RTX PRO 6000 Blackwell GPU.
 J.S.L acknowledges partial support from the National Science Foundation through grants DMS-2309800, DMS-1953410 and DMS-1763272 and the Simons Foundation (594598QN) for an NSF-Simons Center for Multiscale Cell Fate Research.
 C.E.M was partially supported by a NSF CAREER grant DMS-2339241.